peter88213/novelyst_buttons/docs/usage.md

 # Installation

-If [noveltree](https://peter88213.github.io/noveltree/) is installed, the setup script auto-installs the *nv_buttons* plugin in the *noveltree* plugin directory.
+If [noveltree](https://peter88213.github.io/noveltree/) is installed, the setup script auto-installs the *nv_toolbar* plugin in the *noveltree* plugin directory.

 ## Options